Course policies

 Lab sessions

-The lab sessions are spent working on the week’s homework, which always includes working with real data sets with the help of course staff and possibly in collaboration with classmates.
+The lab sessions are spent working on the week’s homework, which typically include working with real data sets with the help of course staff and possibly in collaboration with classmates.
 You are expected to be working diligently during this time, and it is a golden opportunity to do so.

 Submission of assignments